emqx/emqx-docs/en_US/rule/rule-example.md

 Fill in the parameters required by the action:

-Two parameters is required by action "Data to Redis":
+Two parameters are required by action "Data to Redis":

 1).
 Redis CMD.
-The redis command you'd like to run when the action is triggered.
-In this example we'll insert a message into redis, so type in the following command:
+The Redis command you'd like to run when the action is triggered.
+In this example, we'll insert a message into Redis, so type in the following command:

 ```bash
 HMSET mqtt:msg:${id} id ${id} from ${client_id} qos ${qos} topic ${topic} payload ${payload} retain ${retain} ts ${timestamp}